 Yes, an Employee Engagement pill would be a dream come true for all of us.

-But while there may not be a magic elixir to ignite and galvanize the workforce, you don't need a Ph.D in chemistry to make positive change in staff behavior and performance.
+But while there may not be a magic elixir to ignite and galvanize the workforce, you don't need a Ph.D. in chemistry to make positive changes in staff behavior and performance.

 are what define us and should be used to facilitate business progress rather than be an obstacle to good working relationships.
-By encouraging the expression and acceptance of individual ideas and behaviors any team can draw on individual uniqueness's for success.
-By harnessing diverse yet complementary strengths we access a broader set of skills rather than let those dissimilar ideas turn into conflict.
+By encouraging the expression and acceptance of individual ideas and behaviors, any team can draw on those individuals for success.
+By harnessing diverse yet complementary strengths, we access a broader set of skills rather than let those dissimilar ideas turn into conflict.

-materializes when employees start thinking "what am I going to do?" rather than "what is management going to do?" regarding workplace needs and producing results.
-It is challenging for managers to know how each person wishes to be treated but in a culture where open conversation is encouraged and leadership is viewed as a partnership, the employees' initiative, drive and self-belief is augmented which leads to higher levels of motivation.
+materializes when employees start thinking, "What am I going to do?" rather than "What is management going to do?" regarding workplace needs and producing results.
+It is challenging for managers to know how each person wishes to be treated, but in a culture where open conversation is encouraged and leadership is viewed as a partnership, the employees' initiative, drive, and self-belief are augmented, which leads to higher levels of motivation.

-is an inner desire to take action that is usually driven by some form of self-interest, where the greater the perceived benefit the more effort given.
-There is no common source of motivation and money is certainly not be the big motivator many think it is.
+is an inner desire to take action that is usually driven by some form of self-interest, where the greater the perceived benefit, the more effort will be given.
+There is no common source of motivation, and money is certainly not the big motivator many think it is.
 Effective managers know their staff and take the time to unearth what really motivates each individual by finding out what it takes to make them feel valued.